Host a Meeting

 - Location: A pleasant open space inside the venue, or a location outside the venue

-- If an external location is chosen, it is important to consider transferring participants to and from the venue and overflow hotels.
+- If an external location is chosen, it is important to consider how participants will be transferred to and from the venue and overflow hotels

 Meet and Greet Social Event